The "Opportunities for Ohioans with Disablities" (OOD) promulgates this rule in accordance with Chapter 1347. of the Revised Code.

 (16) Complying with a collective bargaining agreement provision.

 (G) Confidentiality.
-The following federal statues or regulations or state statues and administrative rules make personal information maintained by RSC confidential:
+The following federal statues or regulations or state statues and administrative rules make personal information maintained by OOD confidential:

 (1) Social security numbers pursuant to 5 U.S.C.
 552a, unless the individual was told that the number would be disclosed;